IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 ### Prerequisites
 - An install of Python on a Linux Operating System (I used Anaconda with Python 3.6 on Ubuntu 16.04  )
 - Python Modules -> c_types, opencv2, numpy
-- The Contrastech SDK (aka iCentral) - this includes the driver required to run the camera in Linux and can be found at http://contrastech.com/content/?906.html
+- The Contrastech Software Development Kit for Linux (x86) (aka iCentral) - this includes the driver required to run the camera in Linux and can be found at http://contrastech.com/content/?906.html

 ### Known Issues
 - the version of opencv to install should be from the menpo channel - install with 'conda install -c menpo opencv3'